 Despite evidence to the contrary, evolutionists and museums continue to portray Lucy (A. afarensis) with virtually human feet (though some are finally showing the hands with long, curved fingers).

 In an effort to fill the gap between apes and men, certain fossil men have been declared to be “apelike” and thus, ancestral to at least “modern” man.
 You might say this latter effort seeks to make a “monkey” out of man!
-Human fossils that are claimed to be “apemen” are generally classified under the genus Homo (meaning “self ”).
+Human fossils that are claimed to be “apemen” are generally classified under the genus Homo (meaning “man”).
 These include Homo erectus, Homo heidelbergensis, and Homo neanderthalensis.

 The best-known human fossils are of Cro-Magnon man (whose marvelous paintings are found on the walls of caves in France) and Neanderthal man.
 Both are clearly human and have long been classified as Homo sapiens.
 In recent years, however, Neanderthal man has been downgraded to a different species—Homo neanderthalensis.
 The story of how Neanderthal man was demoted to an apeman provides much insight into the methods of evolutionists.